Feeling Powerless, Families Bring Elderly Home in Pandemic

 Then the lockdown forced them to break their promise.
 They were far from the only ones.

 It’s hard to know just how many families have taken loved ones out of nursing homes during the pandemic.
-But this year has seen a 14% increase in patients discharged to go home, according to CarePort, a software provider that connects hospitals with nursing facilities.
+But this year has seen a 14 percent increase in patients discharged to go home, according to CarePort, a software provider that connects hospitals with nursing facilities.

-In a June survey by the American Health Care Association, an industry group, operators of nearly four in 10 nursing homes said they were losing money because patients were moving out.
+In a June survey by the American Health Care Association, an industry group, operators of nearly four in ten nursing homes said they were losing money because patients were moving out.

 And with 1.3 million Americans in nursing homes before the outbreaks, advocates say it has forced a painful reckoning in many more households.